jarreed0/ArchGE/README.md

 #Arch Game Engine is a 2D game engine written in C++ using SDL2

+#I think that the Window and Image Loader need to be remade..

 #Under Heavy Development

 Note: the actual engine and library is in ArchGE/ and the sample code is in /